 our business effectiveness and efficiency." - The Advest Group

 efficiently and effectively" - Pepsico

-In addition to Excel, PowerPivot, SSAS and SSRS, Microsoft recently published a new roadmap with a new BISM model: “A new Business Intelligence Semantic Model (BISM) in Analysis Services that will power Crescent (upcoming Microsoft Data Visualization technology) as well as other Microsoft BI front end experiences such as Excel, Reporting Services and SharePoint Insights”.
+In addition to Excel, PowerPivot, SSAS and SSRS, Microsoft recently published a new roadmap with a new BISM model: “A new Business Intelligence Semantic Model (BISM) in Analysis Services that will power Crescent (upcoming Microsoft Data Visualization technology) as well as other Microsoft BI front end experiences such as Excel Dashboards, Reporting Services and SharePoint Insights”.